bitkey/bitkey/README.rst

 - Ripple Wallet
 - Minimalistic Ripple Wallet
 - Coinb.in: swiss army knife of bitcoin tools
+- QtQR for QR code scanning with webcam
+- zbar-tools as an alternative to QtQR
 - Exodus multi-coin wallet, which includes exchanging with ShapeShift
 - CryptoSeed